 Once it is completed, you will see a message like below.

 That’s it.
-There is no obsolete packages, old kernels, old configuration files.
-You Ubuntu system is now clean and up-to-date.
+Now, there is no obsolete packages, old kernels, old configuration files.
+Your Ubuntu system is now clean and up-to-date.

 Hope it helps.
 If you find this tutorial useful, please share it on your social, professional networks and support us.
 More good stuffs to come.
 Stay tuned.